narkisr-deprecated/swag/README.md

 A DSL for documenting [Compojure](https://github.com/weavejester/compojure) routes using [Swagger](https://developers.helloreverb.com/swagger/) spec, such a spec can be viewed (and invoked) via [Swagger UI](https://github.com/wordnik/swagger-ui).

+The DSL only wraps Compojure and does not change the semantics of destructing or any other feature.

 ## Usage

 ```clojure